MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/api-access.md

 1. Select the request, and select **Reject**.
 2. Select **Reject** again to confirm.

 Rejecting access doesn't remove the app from the App Catalog.
 If the app is used on any sites, it might not work as expected.
-After you reject the request, it is removed from the page and the developer will need to issue a new request with the same resource and scope.
+After you reject the request, it's removed from the page and the developer will need to issue a new request with the same resource and scope.

 ## Remove access to a previously approved request